Bank of England follows US Fed in keeping interest rates on hold and failing to signal imminent cuts

-LONDON (AP) — The Bank of England has kept its main interest rate at a near 16-year high as inflation remains too high for comfort, and like the U.S. Federal Reserve a day earlier, it gave no signal that it is getting close to cutting borrowing costs anytime soon.
+LONDON (AP) — The Bank of England kept its main interest rate at a near 16-year high Thursday as inflation remains too high for comfort, and like the U.S. Federal Reserve a day earlier, it gave no signal that it is close to cutting borrowing costs anytime soon.

-In a statement Thursday, the central bank said it had maintained its key rate at 5.25%, where it has been since August last year.
+In a statement, the central bank said it had maintained its key rate at 5.25%, where it has stood since August of last year.
 The nine-member Monetary Policy Committee was split, with two voting for a quarter-point increase and one voting for a quarter-point cut.

-Bank Gov. Andrew Bailey said there had been “good news” on inflation in recent months but that at 4%, it's still double the target rate.
+There had been “good news” on inflation in recent months, bank Gov. Andrew Bailey said, but at 4%, it's still double the bank's goal.

 “We need to see more evidence that inflation is set to fall all the way to the 2% target, and stay there, before we can lower interest rates,” he said.

+According to economic projections published alongside the rate decision, the Bank of England expects inflation to fall to 2% between April and June, about 18 months earlier than previous forecasts.
+However, it expects inflation to carry on rising as wages remain high and oil prices recover.

+Overall, it indicated that monetary policy will remain “restrictive for sufficiently long” to ensure inflation returns to its target and stays there.
+That's code that interest rates will stay at current levels, or higher, until the bank is convinced inflation will settle down to 2%.

-Similarly on Wednesday, the Fed held rates steady but surprised financial markets with its cautious statement that it "does not expect it will be appropriate" to cut rates.
+Similarly on Wednesday, the Fed held rates steady but surprised financial markets with its cautious statement that it "does not expect it will be appropriate" to cut rates soon.

 The Bank of England, like the Fed and other central banks around the world, raised interest rates aggressively from near zero to counter price rises first stoked by supply chain issues during the coronavirus pandemic and then Russia's invasion of Ukraine, which pushed up food and energy costs.